Upcoming event: See how our commerce options can help your business adapt to the shifting landscape at GoDaddy Open 2021 on September 28.

 Include multiple high-quality images with product descriptions

-Holding a product is vital to consumers.
-When it comes to the customers who choose to shop in brick-and-mortar stores, 62% say it’s because they want to see, touch, feel and try out items.
+Holding a product is vital to certain consumers.
+Even with the eCommerce boom from the pandemic, a recent survey found that 46% of people still prefer to shop in stores.
+And 33% say it’s because they want to see, touch, feel and try out items.

 You don’t necessarily need to hire a professional photographer to take product pictures (although if you have the budget, it can be worth it).
 High-res camera phones with portrait mode make it increasingly easier for eCommerce business owners to DIY product images.

 When possible include images of the product in use, like someone wearing a piece of clothing, a customer using a tool — or even a screenshot of a digital product.
 These types of images help contextualize the product in action, which makes it seem more real and tangible.

 Note how Thrive Market overcomes the issue of selling spices (becasue it’s essentially just a ground-up powder, it’s tough to really spotlight in an exciting way).
 But they still use pictures to their advantage, showing the packaging, so customers know what to expect.
 They also incorporate an image of a meal that uses the spice, helping to put the product into context.